QUICK ANSWER

 The answer is C.

-Property tax liens are always first.
-Always.
-Regardless of when they were recorded.
+Property tax liens take first priority, regardless of when they were recorded.
 This is the single most important lien priority rule.
 Property taxes take priority over all other liens, including mortgages that were recorded years or decades earlier.
 The government's right to collect property taxes supersedes all private claims.

 After the property tax lien is satisfied, the remaining liens are paid in recording order: first in time, first in right.
 The first mortgage (2019) was recorded before the second mortgage (2021), so it has priority.
 The order is: property tax lien first, then first mortgage, then second mortgage.
 A is the most common wrong answer because students apply the recording-order rule uniformly without recognizing the property tax exception.
 Students think "first recorded, first paid" and put the 2019 mortgage first.
 That rule is correct for private liens but does not override the tax lien priority.
 B gets the tax position wrong (second instead of first).
 D reverses the mortgage order, which would only occur if there were a subordination agreement.